n8som/Perform-a-SQL-Query/README.md

 <h2>Activity overview</h2>

-  Previously, I learned how to use basic SQL queries to retrieve information from a database.
+  I learned how to use basic SQL queries to retrieve information from a database.
 I have also learned about using the ```ORDER BY``` keyword to sort data returned in an ascending or descending order.

 In this lab activity, I’ll use ```SELECT``` and ```FROM``` in SQL to return the information I need from a database.
 I’ll also use the ```ORDER BY``` keyword to sequence the information returned by a query based on a specified column.